arcb01/g-narrator/README.md

 - **Python version**: 3.9+
 ### Installation
-1. Create an environment using conda or pip.
-2. Install `requirements.txt`
-3. Run the `run.py` file
-4. Let the app run in the background.
+- Run the `gaming_narrator.bat` and let the installation follow.

 ## How to use?
 Frist and foremost, custom key bindings must be defined.
 To do so, edit the file `config/keys.json`.
 Here there's a description of what's the role of each key.